drbean/curriculum/speaking/test/pic/slides.md

 # The fruit stall/stand picture

-# Thoughts on listening to the homework
+# Thoughts on listening to your recordings

 ## Describe, not create a story